Giorgio Bassani

-Giorgio Bassani (4 March 1916 – 13 April 2000) was an Italian novelist, poet, essayist, editor, and international intellectual.
+Giorgio Bassani (Bologna, 4 March 1916 – Rome, 13 April 2000) was an Italian novelist, poet, essayist, editor, and intellectual.

 Biography

 Bassani was born in Bologna into a prosperous Jewish family of Ferrara, where he spent his childhood with his mother Dora, father Enrico (a doctor), brother Paolo, and sister Jenny.
 In 1934 he completed his studies at his secondary school, the liceo classico L. Ariosto in Ferrara.
-Music had been his first great passion and he considered a career as a pianist; however literature soon became the focus of his artistic interests.
+The high school's historical archive contains many documents and photos concerning his young life, which are displayed in the atrium that they dedicated to him.
+Music had been his first great passion and he considered a career as a pianist; however, literature soon became the focus of his artistic interests.

 In 1935 he enrolled in the Faculty of Letters of the University of Bologna.
 Commuting to lectures by train (third class) from Ferrara, he studied under the art historian Roberto Longhi.
 His ideal of the "free intellectual" was the liberal historian and philosopher Benedetto Croce.
-Despite the anti-Semitic race laws which were introduced from 1938, he was able to graduate in 1939, writing a thesis on the nineteenth-century writer, journalist, radical and lexicographer Niccolò Tommaseo.
+Despite the anti-Semitic race laws which were introduced in 1938, he was able to graduate in 1939, writing a thesis on the nineteenth-century writer, journalist, radical and lexicographer Niccolò Tommaseo.
 As a Jew in 1939, however, work opportunities were now limited and he became a schoolteacher in the Jewish School of Ferrara in via Vignatagliata.

 In 1940, his first book, Una città di pianura ("A City of the Plain"), was published under the pseudonym "Giacomo Marchi" in order to evade the race laws.
+He chose the name of Dora's brother, Giacomo Minerbi, and the surname of his maternal grandmother, Emma Marchi.
 During this period, along with friends he had made in Ferrara's intellectual circle, he became a clandestine political activist.

 His activity in the anti-fascist resistance led to his arrest in May 1943; he was released on 26 July, the day after Benito Mussolini was ousted from power.

 A little over a week later he married Valeria Sinigallia, whom he had met playing tennis.
-They moved to Florence for a brief period, living under assumed names, then at the end of the year, to Rome, where he would spend the rest of his life.
+They moved to Florence for a brief period, living under assumed names, then at the end of the year, to Rome, where he spent the rest of his life.
 His first volume of poems, Storie dei poveri amanti e altri versi, appeared in 1944; a second, Te lucis ante, followed in 1947.
 He edited the literary review Botteghe oscure for Princess Marguerite Caetani from its founding in 1948 until it ceased publication in 1960.

-In 1953 La passeggiata prima di cena appeared and in 1954 Gli ultimi anni di Clelia Trotti.
-In the same year he became editor of Paragone, a journal founded by Longhi and his wife Anna Banti.
+In 1953, La passeggiata prima di cena appeared and in 1954, Gli ultimi anni di Clelia Trotti.
+In the same year, he became editor of Paragone, a journal founded by Longhi and his wife, Anna Banti.
 Bassani's writings reached a wider audience in 1956 with the publication of the Premio Strega-winning book of short stories, Cinque storie ferraresi (the five stories are Lida Mantovani, La passeggiata prima di cena, Una lapide in via Mazzini, Gli ultimi anni di Clelia Trotti, and Una notte del '43).